 Company formation in Denmark is usually a procedure that is mainly differentiated by the type of company that is established.
 Many foreign investors come to set up a company in Denmark, but their first concern is to choose the type of business that suits his objectives and then register it with the Danish Commerce and Companies Agency.

-We invite you to watch a video on the pricipal business entities in Denmark:
+We invite you to watch a video on the main business entities in Denmark:

 A private limited company can be set up in Denmark by at least one shareholder regardless of his residency.
-The minimum share capital for setting up a private limited company in Denmark is 80,000 DKK and this amount is divided into shares.
-These shares are not negotiable, nor transferrable.
+The minimum share capital for setting up a private limited company in Denmark is 40,000 DKK and this amount is divided into shares.
+These shares are not negotiable, nor transferable.
 The shareholders of this company are liable only to the extent of their own contribution.

-It is necessary for at least two members to agree upon setting up a partnership.
-They can be either individuals or legal entities, with full liability for the company's obligations.
+It is necessary for at least two members to agree on setting up a partnership.
+The founders can be individuals or legal entities, and they bear full liability for the company's obligations.
 As a matter of fact, this is the main characteristic of a general partnership.
 It is mandatory for a general partnership in Denmark to be registered with the Danish trade register.

 An individual who wants to set up a company in Denmark on his own is called a sole proprietor.
 The single member has full liability on the company’s obligations and has the obligation to register with the tax authorities if the activity performed deals with trading or if the proprietorship has employees.